-In fraud detection, PageRank can be used as an additional feature (input) to a machine learning algorithm, to improve classification and reduce the false positives.
+In fraud detection, PageRank can be used as an additional feature (input) to a machine learning algorithm to improve classification and reduce false positives.

 Users who are involved in fraudulent transactions with shared cards are more likely to be fraudsters.
 So the node ranks involved in these particular transactions can be a piece of valuable information that can be used in machine learning models to predict and detect fraud among individuals that have connections with known fraudsters in the network.

-Nodes can also be ranked based on how much money flows through each one to flag transactions that move much more money than what is average for a specific user.
+Nodes can also be ranked based on how much money flows through each one to flag transactions that move much more money than what's average for a specific user.